 We have covered plenty of free VPN software and other privacy tools on The Windows Club.
 So far, the best VPN we found is Spotflux.
-Hotspot Shield VPN was mentioned by a reader so I thought of checking it out.
-This review of hotspot shield VPN is the result of my experiment with the privacy tool.
+Hotspot Shield VPN was mentioned by a reader, so I thought of checking it out.
+This review of the hotspot shield VPN is the result of my experiment with the privacy tool.

 Hotspot Shield VPN review

 The installation on my Windows, took some time as compared to SpotFlux, which is installed in less than a minute.

 You also get some extensions for Firefox and Chrome while installing the software.
 I tried to disable the extension in Firefox – but it said it was necessary for the proper functioning of the program – so I gave it the benefit of the doubt.

 It seems, that unlike Spotflux, which creates a virtual network adaptor, Hotspot Shield uses browser extensions.
 This made me feel the tool is more of a proxy, rather than a complete VPN.